Mitral Valve Regurgitation

 Follow all other instructions from your healthcare provider.

-You will be asked to sign a consent form that gives your permission to do the surgery.
+You'll be asked to sign a consent form that gives your permission to do the surgery.
 Read the form carefully.
-Ask questions if something is not clear.
+Ask questions if something isn't clear.

 On the day of surgery

 Your procedure will be done by a cardiac surgeon.
 This is a doctor who treats diseases of the heart.
-He or she will work with a team of specialized nurses and operating room staff.
+They will work with a team of specialized nurses and operating room staff.
 The surgery will take several hours.
 In general, you can expect the following:

-You will have general anesthesia, medicine that allows you to sleep through the surgery.
+You will have general anesthesia, which is medicine that allows you to sleep through the surgery.
 You won’t feel any pain during the surgery.

 An anesthesiologist will give you the general anesthesia and will watch your vital signs, like your heart rate and blood pressure, during the surgery.